Trustpoint-Project/trustpoint/docs/source/glossary.rst

     Application Certificates
         Digital certificates issued by Trustpoint for specific applications or systems (like TLS server/client, OPC UA server/client), enabling secure communication and authentication for those applications within the Trustpoint-managed environment.

+    BDD
+        Behavior-Driven Development is a collaborative software development approach that uses natural language descriptions of expected behavior to bridge communication between developers, testers, and business stakeholders.